multiversx/mx-docs/docs/validators/key-management/wallet-keys.md

 `erd13kgks9km5ky8vj2dfty79v769ej433k5xmyhzunk7fv4pndh7z2s8depqq.json`

 You can rename the file to something easy to remember.
 You can retrieve the address from the file by editing it with a text editor.
 Open it and look for the `bech32` address, which always starts with `erd1...`

+The wallets use the bip44 standard with the mention that because Elrond uses Ed25519 only hardened paths are used.
+Our coin_type is 508, making the path for the first address:m/44'/508'/0'/0'/0’